Cook, Learn, and Share to Fight Hunger.

 Fennel seeds, with their sweet, licorice/anise flavor and subtle grassy notes, are a versatile culinary ingredient that adds a touch of aromatic complexity to cuisines worldwide.
 These tiny, greenish-brown seeds come from the fennel plant, a flowering herb related to carrots and parsley.

-The Flavor Profile: Anise with a Twist
+The Flavor Profile of Fennel Seeds: Anise with a Twist

 Fennel seeds deliver a distinct anise or licorice flavor that’s both sweet and slightly peppery.
 Underlying this primary flavor are subtle grassy notes and a hint of citrus that adds freshness and balance.
 The flavor of fennel seeds is often less intense and more nuanced than that of star anise.